AlishanKably/Project-04/README.md

 ## Key learning

 The biggest take away from this project for me was the importance of planning a project and considering as much detail as possible before starting to write the code.
-During the process of making the application, new ideas are constatntly coming up, however it is important to go back to the original drafts and plans to see how these new ideas fit in with the structure of the project and the impacts it can have on other models.
+During the process of making the application, new ideas are constantly coming up, however it is important to go back to the original drafts and plans to see how these new ideas fit in with the structure of the project and the impacts it can have on other models.